nvanhell/MacroSim/README.md

 ## Description

-This project is an attempt at simulating a dynamic multi-period macro economy based on microeconomic behaviour and a simple life-cycle model.
+This project is an attempt at simulating a dynamic multi-period macroeconomy based on microeconomic behaviour and a simple life-cycle model.
 Two independent economies are simulated side-by-side to allow for comparisons between the two economies when parameters or policies are changed.
-There are many goods (with no restriction on the number which may be set by the user during initialization) where one market exists per good.
+There are many goods (the specific number of goods may be set during initialization) where one market exists per good.
 Consumers demand goods, and firms supply them.
 Firms demand labour (supplied by households) and capital (not currently implemented).
 Moreover, a government exists which can implement various policies.

 ## Roadmap